kohesive/vertx-kinesis/README.md

     .put("streamName", "MyStream")
     .put("shardConsumerVerticleName", "com.example.MyShardConsumingVerticle")

-vertx.deployVerticle("org.collokia.vertx.kinesis.KinesisStreamConsumerVerticle", new DeploymentOptions().setConfig(config));
+vertx.deployVerticle("uy.kohesive.vertx.kinesis.KinesisStreamConsumerVerticle", new DeploymentOptions().setConfig(config));
 ```

 When the stream verticle is deployed, it deploys a shard verticle for each stream's shard.
-The verticle to be deployed this way must be a subclass of `org.collokia.vertx.kinesis.AbstractKinesisShardConsumerVerticle`:
+The verticle to be deployed this way must be a subclass of `uy.kohesive.vertx.kinesis.AbstractKinesisShardConsumerVerticle`:

 ```
 public class MyShardConsumingVerticle extends AbstractKinesisShardConsumerVerticle {